 Coronary heart disease, heart failure and stroke are the three forms of cardiovascular disease (CVD) — the No. 1 killer of women in America today.
-Nearly half a million women will die from CVD this year, more than the five most common forms of cancer combined.
+Nearly half a million women will die from CVD this year, more than the next three causes of death combined, including all forms of cancer.

 While most people are familiar with the symptoms and risk factors for CVD, few realize that there are important differences in women's symptoms.
 Studies show that women with suspected CVD are less likely to be referred for diagnostic testing and less likely to undergo invasive testing or aggressive early treatment.
 This gender bias alone is reason enough for women to take a proactive role in understanding their risk of CVD.